fpco/haskell.fpcomplete.com/pages/home.md

 This site is FP Complete's community-focused set of resources on the Haskell programming language.
 It contains documentation, opinionated best practices, service offerings, and more.

+This is an opinionated site providing opinionated methods of getting started.
+Click here (wherever) for broader info.
+Best in class libraries, or use unliftio/rio to collect them together.

 [Interact with the community](/community)

 ## About FP Complete